fedesoria/docs/upper.io/v2/content/getting-started/index.md

 The simple CRUD operations described above may come in handy for getting and saving data from different databases, but what if you wanted to use custom queries on SQL databases?
-It is also easy, you can just use the same SQL builder that powers `db`:
+You use the query builder:

 ```go
 bob = sess.Builder()